TDA/Rails-React-Jest-Webpack/README.md

 $ bundle install
 ```

-3. Follow this guide to get it working with NPM instead of Yarn: https://itnext.io/how-to-use-webpacker-with-npm-instead-of-yarn-a8a764e3a8ab
+3. Follow this guide to get Webpacker working with NPM instead of Yarn: https://itnext.io/how-to-use-webpacker-with-npm-instead-of-yarn-a8a764e3a8ab

 4. With the gem installed we need to run the task to setup React and Webpack with Rails.
 To do that, you need to have ~~Yarn~~ NPM installed from the above step.
 ```